-we commenced our first Phase 3 clinical trial of vonapanitase for patients undergoing creation of a radiocephalic AVF in the third quarter of 2014 and it is ongoing.
-We enrolled the first patient in our second Phase 3 trial in August ·2015.
-If the results from the first Phase 3 trial are sufficiently compelling, we intend to meet with the FDA to discuss the possibility of submitting a Biologics License Application, or BLA, supported by the single Phase 3 trial and may decide to submit a BLA to the FDA prior to completing the second Phase 3 trial;

-we may, based on additional data including the data from our Phase 3 clinical trials and if sufficient funds become available, choose to conduct a clinical trial of vonapanitase in Europe;
+we commenced our first Phase 3 clinical trial of vonapanitase for patients undergoing creation of a radiocephalic AVF in the third quarter of 2014, completed patient enrollment in October 2015 and expect to release top-line data in December 2016.
+We enrolled the first patient in our second Phase 3 trial in August 2015 and expect to complete enrollment in the first quarter of 2017.
+If the results from the first Phase 3 trial are sufficiently compelling, we intend to meet with the FDA to discuss the possibility of submitting a Biologics License Application, or BLA, supported by the single Phase 3 trial and may decide to submit a BLA to the FDA prior to completing the second Phase 3 trial; we may, based on additional data including the data from our Phase 3 clinical trials and if sufficient funds become available, choose to conduct a clinical trial of vonapanitase in Europe;

-we may, based on additional data including the data from our Phase 3 clinical trials and if sufficient funds become ·available, study the effects of vonapanitase versus placebo on brachiocephalic AVFs and in patients undergoing placement of an arteriovenous graft, or AVG; and 16 we expect to continue to manufacture clinical trial materials in support of our clinical trials and to also perform process validation activities in anticipation of a potential BLA filing.
+we may, based on additional data including the data from our Phase 3 clinical trials and if sufficient funds become ·available, study the effects of vonapanitase versus placebo on brachiocephalic AVFs and in patients undergoing placement of an arteriovenous graft, or AVG; and we expect to continue to manufacture clinical trial materials in support of our clinical trials and to also perform process validation activities in anticipation of a potential BLA filing.